 What is the Youth Opportunities program

-The program provides time-limited grants for new projects which enable young people, aged 12 to 24, to lead and participate in community development activities.
+The Youth Opportunities program provides one-off, time-limited grants to incorporated not-for-profit community organisations and local government councils in NSW.
+Funding is for new projects that enable marginalised young people,aged 12 to 24, to lead and participate in their communities.

-Organisations seeking funding must involve young people at every stage of the project – from identifying the need and developing the project proposal through to design, project delivery and final review.
+Organisations must involve young people at every stage of the project – from identifying the need and developing the project proposal through to design, project delivery and final review.